mennolui/wp-foyer/README.txt

 Release Date: April 12, 2017

 Introduces the Video slide format.
 Displays a specified fragment of a YouTube video.

+Enhancements:

+* Added a ‘No transition’ option to channels, eg. for displaying on Raspberry Pi mini-computers (1.2.4).
+* Added longer slide durations, up to 120 seconds (1.2.4).

 Bug fixes: